searica/MoreVanillaBuildPrefabs/README.md

 My mods will always be free to use but if you feel like saying thanks you can tip/donate here: https://ko-fi.com/searica

 ### Contributions
+If you would like to provide suggestions, make feature requests, or reports bugs and compatability issues you can either open an issue on the Github repository or tag me (@searica) with a message on the [Odin Plus discord](https://discord.gg/mbkPcvu9ax).

-You are welcome to open issues on the Github repository to provide suggestions, feature requests, compatibility issues, and bug reports.
-Over time I will slowly patch more prefabs and hopefully come up with a more generalizable method of patching them, but if you'd really like a specific prefab to work better just open an issue letting me know.
-I'm a grad student and have a lot of personal responsibilities on top of that so I can't promise I will respond quickly, but I do intend to maintain and improve the mod in my free time.
+Over time I will slowly patch more prefabs and hopefully come up with a more generalizable method of patching them, but if you'd really like a specific prefab to work better then let me know via one of the methods above.
+I'm a grad student and have a lot of personal responsibilities on top of that so I can't promise I will always respond quickly, but I do intend to maintain and improve the mod in my free time.